College of the Holy Cross: Student groups

+Formed in 1845, the Holy Cross Goodtime Marching Band is one of the oldest organizations at the college, and one of the oldest college bands in the United States.
+They are joined at athletic events by the Holy Cross Cheer Team.

 Insignia and representations of Holy Cross

 Color

 The school color is purple.
 There are two theories of how Holy Cross chose purple as its official color.
 One suggests it was derived from the royal purple used by Constantine the Great (born about 275 A.D., died in 337 A.D.) as displayed on his labarum (military standard) and on those of later Christian emperors of Rome.

 College seal

 The seal of the College of the Holy Cross is described as follows:

 The outer circle states in Latin "College of the Holy Cross, Society of Jesus, Worcester, Massachusetts".

 The inner shield contains an open book (symbol of learning) and a cross of gold (symbol of Christian faith).
 Written in the book is the college's motto, In Hoc Signo Vinces, which translates as, "By this sign thou shalt conquer".
-The phrase is credited to Constantine.
+The phrase is credited to Constantine the Great.

 The cross divides the lower part of the shield into quarters, which are alternately red and sable, the colors on the ancient shield of Worcester, England.
 The upper part of the shield has in its center the emblem of the Society of Jesus, a blazing sun with the letters IHS, the first three letters of Jesus' name in Greek.
 On either side is a martlet, reminiscent of those on the ancestral crest of Bishop Fenwick.